nperez0111/Tutorials/svg.md

 Also it allows for properties on each tag in the format. ``<tag property="value"></tag>`` The "property"s are special words that are options on the tag being set to a specific value.

-Anything that is apart of the svg tag is an option that you are setting to it so
+Anything that is apart of the SVG tag is an option that you are setting to it so
 ```HTML
 <svg width="100" height="100">
     ...